Customizing Sparkle

 This default property can later be overridden by setting automaticallyChecksForUpdates in response to user setting changes.

-SUScheduledCheckInterval Number The number of seconds between updates.
+SUScheduledCheckInterval Number The number of seconds between automatic update checks.
 The default is 86400 (1 day).

 Note: this has a minimum bound of 1 hour in order to keep you from accidentally overloading your servers.